-Merely allocating events to room-slots so as to satisfy the capacity constraints and no-sharing constraints on its own is not useful; we also need to take account of models of space utilisation objectives and penalties for additional soft constraints.
-We use the following inspired from considerations of what a good allocation is likely to mean:
+Merely allocating events to room-slots so as to satisfy the capacity constraints and no-sharing constraints on its own is not useful; we also need to take account space utilisation objectives for additional soft constraints.
+Based on the work in [3, 4], and also from considerations of what a good allocation is likely to mean in the presence of splitting, we use the following:

-Utilisation (U) The primary objective is that we want to make good use of the rooms, and have a good number of student contact hours.
-We will measure this by the Bodies-On-Seats (BOS) - which is just the sum over all rooms and timeslots of the number of students allocated to that room-slot.
-The utilisation U is then defined as just the BOS achieved as a fraction of the total BOS capacity available - the sum over all rooms and times of the room capacity:
+Utilisation (U) [3, 4]: The primary objective is that we want to make good use of the rooms, and have a good number of student contact hours.
+We will measure this by the "Seat-Hours" - which is just the sum over all rooms and timeslots of the number of students allocated to that room-slot.
+The utilisation U is then defined as just the Seat-Hours achieved as a fraction of the total Seat-Hours available (the sum over all rooms and times of the room capacity):

-$$U = \frac{\text{BOS used}}{\text{total BOS capacity}} \tag{1}$$
+$$U = \frac{\text{Seat-Hours used}}{\text{total Seat-Hours available}} \tag{1}$$